Orthopaedic virtual fracture clinic (Broomfield Hospital)

 Swelling and Pain

 Injury to a bone or soft tissue leads to acute inflammation.
 The signs and symptoms of acute inflammation can include pain, swelling, warmth and redness of the affected body part.
-The initial treatment of the injury should be to treat and reduce this acute inflammation.
-Please follow the steps below to help manage your symptoms.
+The initial treatment should be to treat and reduce this inflammation.
+Follow the steps below to help manage your symptoms.

-• Rest: It is important to rest your affected body part to prevent further damage and allow healing to occur.
-It is also important to gently exercise your injured limb / joint to prevent stiffness developing.
+• Rest — rest your affected body part to prevent further damage and allow healing to occur.
+It's also important to gently exercise your injured limb/joint to prevent stiffness developing.

-• Ice: Ice is useful to help reduce swelling, limit bleeding into the tissues, decrease muscle spasm and pain.
-Apply ice packs or a bag of frozen peas wrapped in a thin towel to the site of the injury for 5-10 minutes every 2 hours or as often as possible over the first 48 hours of your injury.
+• Ice — Ice is useful to help reduce swelling, limit bleeding into the tissues and decrease muscle spasm and pain.
+Apply ice packs or a bag of frozen peas wrapped in a thin towel to the site of the injury for five to ten minutes every two hours or as often as possible over the first 48 hours of your injury.
 You may also find it helps to apply ice before and after completing your exercises.
-Do not apply ice directly to the skin.
-Do not leave the ice pack on for prolonged periods.
+Do not apply ice directly to the skin and do not leave the ice pack on for prolonged periods.

-• Elevation: It is normal to experience swelling post injury.
-Elevation reduces swelling, which in turn relieves pain and speeds up your healing.
+• Elevation — It's normal to experience swelling after an injury.
+Elevating the affected area reduces swelling, which in turn, relieves pain and speeds up your healing.
 Keep your injured limb elevated above the level of your heart as much as possible during the first 72 hours.

 Driving

-To be able to drive you must be able to demonstrate that you are in full control of your vehicle.
-It is your responsibility to ensure that you are fit to drive and while you can ask for guidance from our team, ultimately you are accountable for your actions and decisions when driving.
+To be able to drive, you must be able to demonstrate that you are in full control of your vehicle.
+It's your responsibility to make sure that you are fit to drive and while you can ask for guidance from our team, ultimately you are accountable for your actions and decisions when driving.

 If you have an injury to your lower limb, you cannot drive with a boot or a cast and can return to driving when you can control the foot pedals safely and perform an emergency stop.